coderatio/curler/README.md

-# curler
+# Curler
-An elegant PHP HTTP client for sending HTTP requests and trivial to integrate with web services
+An elegant PHP HTTP client for sending HTTP requests and trivial to integrate with web services.